-Adam Toledo: Chicago officer who fired deadly shot on administrative leave
+Adam Toledo case: Chicago officer who fired deadly shot on administrative leave

 Chicago's police review board on Thursday released the body cam video of the fatal shooting, which prompted the city to brace for protests.

-Tim Grace, Stillman’s lawyer, wrote in an email to the Washington Post that the "juvenile offender had the gun in his right hand" and his client had no choice to shoot.
+The "juvenile offender had the gun in his right hand," and his client had no choice to shoot, Tim Grace, a lawyer representing Stillman, wrote in an email to The Washington Post.

 CHICAGO'S LIGHTFOOT APPEALS FOR CALM

-Grace’s email reportedly said that the teen "looked at the officer which could be interpreted as attempting to acquire a target and began to turn to face the officer attempting to swing the gun in his direction.
+The teen "looked at the officer which could be interpreted as attempting to acquire a target and began to turn to face the officer attempting to swing the gun in his direction.
 At this point the officer was faced with a life threatening and deadly force situation.
-All prior attempts to deescalate and gain compliance with all of the officer’s lawful orders had failed," he wrote, according to the paper.
+All prior attempts to deescalate and gain compliance with all of the officer’s lawful orders had failed," Grace wrote in the email, according to the paper.

-The shooting occurred in the city’s West Side on March 29 at around 2:30 a.m. and Toledo died from a gunshot wound to his chest, according to the Cook County Medical Examiner’s Office.
+The shooting occurred around 2:30 a.m.
+March 29.
+The youth died from a gunshot wound to his chest, according to the Cook County Medical Examiner’s Office.

-The Journal reported that prosecutors said a 9-millimeter Ruger was found near the fence where the boy was shot.
+Prosecutors said a 9-millimeter Ruger was found near a fence where the boy was shot, the Journal reported.

-Adeena J. Weiss-Ortiz, the attorney for the Toledo family, said the video speaks for itself.
+The video speaks for itself, said Adeena J. Weiss-Ortiz, the attorney for the Toledo family.

 "Adam, during his last wind of life, did not have a gun in his hands after the officer screamed at him, ‘show me your hands.’
 Adam complied, turned around, his hands were empty when the officer shot him."

-Fox News' Stephanie Pagones and the Associated Press contributed to this report
+Fox News' Stephanie Pagones and The Associated Press contributed to this report.